oracle/fmw-kubernetes/docs-source/content/oud/create-oud-instances/create-oud-instances-helm/oud-ds-rs/_index.md

         1636: 31636
 ```

-* The configuration above assumes that you have `oud-ds-rs` installed with value `my-oud-ds-rs` as a deployment/release name.
+* The configuration above assumes that you have `oud-ds-rs` installed with value `oud-ds-rs` as a deployment/release name.
 * Based on the deployment/release name in your environment, TCP port mapping may be required to be changed/updated.

 ##### Optional: Command `helm upgrade` to update nginx-ingress related objects like pod, service, deployment, etc.